 Localized scleroderma mainly affects the skin, but it may have an impact on the muscles and bones.

 Systemic scleroderma affects the whole body, including the blood and internal organs, and especially the kidneys, esophagus, heart, and lungs.

 Systemic scleroderma affects the circulation of the blood and the internal organs.
-There are several types of systemic scleroderma.

 Limited cutaneous systemic sclerosis